LBHackney-IT/mtfh-frontend-processes/README.md

 [root app](https://github.com/LBHackney-IT/mtfh-frontend-root).

 ### Development of new features and E2E tests
-Part of writing a new feature for this repository involves ensuring the that mtfh-tl-e2e-tests will pass, even if you do not modify or add tests (which you should).
+Part of writing a new feature for this repository involves ensuring that the pipeline `mtfh-tl-e2e-tests` will pass in Circle CI, even if you do not modify or add tests (which you should).

 Failure to do this will result in:

 - Less test coverage for MMH, adding tech debt, and all other disadvantages that come with untested code;
 - The mtfh-tl-e2e-tests pipeline may end up being BLOCKED by any changes made to MMH, which could affect other developers and ALL future releases on ALL micro-frontends;

 Link to the Circle CI `mtfh-tl-e2e-tests` pipeline: https://app.circleci.com/pipelines/github/LBHackney-IT/mtfh-tl-e2e-tests

 ### Environment setup